seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 *Enter HOTSPUR, WORCESTER, DOUGLAS, and VERNON*

 **HOTSPUR**
-We'll fight with him to-night….
+We'll fight with him to-night. ...

 **EARL OF WORCESTER**
-…It may not be.
+...
+It may not be.

 **VERNON**
-Do not, my lord….
+Do not, my lord. ...

 **EARL OF DOUGLAS**
-…You do not counsel well:
+...
+You do not counsel well:
 You speak it out of fear and cold heart.

 **VERNON**